ronaldoussoren/pyobjc/docs/api/module-objc.rst

    Add a sequence of methods to the given class.

-   The effect is similar to how categories work in Objective-C. If the class already implements a method that is defined in *methods* the existing implementation is replaced by the new one.
+   :param objc_class cls: The class to update
+   :param list[typing.Callable] methods: Sequence of methods to add to *cls*.

                                   The objects in *methods* should be one of:

-   * :class:`selector` instances with a callable (that is, the first argument to :class:`selector` must not be :data:`None`).
+                                  * :class:`selector` instances with a callable
+                                    (that is, the first argument to :class:`selector` must not be :data:`None`).

+                                  * :func:`classmethod` or :func:`staticmethod`
-   * :class:`classmethod` or :class:`staticmethod` instances that wrap a
+                                    instances that wrap a function object.
-     function object.

                                   * functions

                                   * unbound methods

                                   For the last two the method selector is calculated using the regular algorithm for this (e.g. as if ``selector(item)`` was called).
 The last two are instance methods by default, but automatically made class methods when the class (or a superclass) has a class method with the same selector.

 .. function:: classAddMethod(cls, name, method)

    Adds function *method* as selector *name* to the given class.
 When *method* is a selector the signature and class-method-ness are copied from the selector.

+   :param objc.objc_class cls: The class to update
+   :param bytes name: The selector name
+   :param typing.Callable method: The method implementation.
+The implementation should
+                                  be a callable that's accepted as a selector implementation in class definitions.

    .. note::